-The OIP, under the supervision of an Executive Director, administers six Semester Abroad Programs.
+The CGE, under the supervision of an Executive Director, administers five Semester Abroad Programs.
 Each program is organized by a JMU Director who initiates and oversees all aspects of the program from academic coursework to cultural immersion to health and safety.

 As a component to the semester abroad experience, there is a structured support system in place for all JMU programs.
-This support is offered through a combination of on-site staff, the JMU Faculty Member in Residence, and the Office of International Programs.
+This support is offered through a combination of on-site staff, the JMU Faculty Member in Residence, and the Center for Global Engagement.

-- The on-site coordinator and staff are responsible for day-to-day supervision of the program while students are in residence. - The Faculty Member in Residence (FMIR), a JMU professor, accompanies the students abroad and supports the on-site administration of the program, in addition to a teaching or research position. - The Office of International Programs, in conjunction with the Program Director, handles both program and student preparation for the abroad experience.
+- The on-site coordinator and staff are responsible for day-to-day supervision of the program while students are in residence. - The Faculty Member in Residence (FMIR), a JMU professor, accompanies the students abroad and supports the on-site administration of the program, in addition to a teaching or research position. - The Center for Global Engagement, in conjunction with the Program Director, handles both program and student preparation for the abroad experience.